What is happening with the three former school sites?

 While Council is not responsible for delivering primary, secondary and tertiary education, it strongly supports improving, enhancing and providing more educational facilities within Banyule and will continue to advocate this position.
 The Victorian State Government is the lead agency for education.
 Any residents who share Council’s concern about local education are encouraged to contact the Victorian State Government through their local Member of Parliament.

 Each of the three former school sites is different in terms of geography, physical characteristics and local surrounds.
 Careful planning is therefore required to respond to existing site conditions, local context and community needs.
-While most of the land has been set aside for medium density residential use and future refurbishment of the basketball/netball stadium, there are complementary uses that can be considered for the Banksia-Latrobe Secondary site including local retail and/or commercial land uses.
+While most of the land has been set aside for medium density residential use, part of the former Banksia Secondary College is zoned Public Use Zone Local Government (PUZ) and appropriate community use opportunities will be explored.
 This planning needs to be done in the context of nearby landholdings and other neighbouring sites.

 Visit Related Information located on the top right hand corner of this page for more information.